cheikhshift/configd/readme.md

 	configd-server

-The server will liston on port 8000 without SSL by default.
+The server will listen on port 8000 without SSL by default.

 # Requirements (to build)

 - Go 1.8+
-- Environment variable Path has `$GOPATH/bin` in it.
 - MongoDB v3.2+

 # Get source